-High school students are able to get a jump start on their college careers by enrolling in Mercy College courses while still in high school.
-The courses are college level and are accepted as direct transfer credits at Mercy College and at most other colleges and universities.
-Not only will this course work give your students valuable preparation for college level work, it will also save them time and money when pursing their college degree.
+Mercy College wants to help high school juniors and seniors get a jump start on their college career by offering college level courses while still in high school.
+The courses are credit bearing and are accepted as direct transfer credits at Mercy College and at most other colleges and universities.
+Offered during the academic year at your high school, the course work provides you with valuable preparation for college level work.
+It also saves time and money toward a college degree.

 Dear High School Administrator,

 Mercy College would like to thank you for your interest in our High School Achievement Program.
 As we open the course submission period for the 2016-2017 school year we would like to inform you of some changes to the program.

 1. Please submit all your 2016-2017 courses at this time (Fall, Spring, and Yearlong).
 This will be the only submission period for the High School Achievement Program for academic year 2016-2017.
 You may access the online course submission form through the Mercy College website at: